-Paleo Faliro is conveniently located in Athens center and right across the lovely blue sea, so it is a good idea to stay there for a night.
+Paleo Faliro is conveniently located quite close to Athens center and right across the lovely blue sea, so it is a great idea to stay there for a night or more.

 - Poseidon Athens Hotel: an excellent choice with a great seafront view, wide breakfast choices and beautifully decorated rooms

 - Coral Hotel Athens: a great hotel with elegant rooms on the Faliro seafront and friendly staff